15 Best Tips for How to Have a Successful Garage Sale

 1. Choose a Good Date for Your Yard Sale

-One of the most important yard sale tips is choosing the right date for your yard sale.
+One of the most important garage sale tip is choosing the right date for your yard sale.

 Choose a date and time that will work for both you and potential shoppers.